cometbft/cometbft/test/e2e/scripts/README.md

 ## Random network topology generator

+> Requires Python 3.11 or higher, and the libraries `networkx` and `matplotlib`.

-Generate a topology and a manifest:
+Generate a totally random, fully connected network topology and its associated manifest file:
 ```
 python3 scripts/gen_manifest.py <num_nodes> <min_peers> <max_peers>
 ```
-This will generate a json file with the generated topology and a manifest file.
+This will generate a json file with the generated topology and the manifest file.

 Generate a manifest from an existing topology file:
 ```